Spizzy1/IzzyEngine/README.md

 A tool used by me and possible contributors as a vector for learning how rendering and memory management on a lower level, hopefully resulting in a (somewhat) functioning game engine!

-Premature warning if you're an experienced C developer looking through this repo, the code might be unorthodox, bad even.
+Premature warning: if you're an experienced C developer looking through this repo, the code might be unorthodox, bad even.

+Another warning: The engine is still in its pre-alpha stages, breaking changes are to be expected.

 ## What it currently implements